E-resources and databases

 OAIster is a union catalog of millions of records representing open access resources that was built by harvesting from open access collections worldwide using the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH).
-Today, OAIster includes more than 30 million records representing digital resources from more than 1,500 contributors. hare reports quickly and easily.
+Today, OAIster includes more than 50 million records that represent digital resources from more than 2,000 contributors.

 This full text resource covers all types of official UN documentations including full-text, born-digital UN documents published from 1993 onward, including documents of the Security Council, the General Assembly, the Economic and Social Council and their subsidiaries, as well as administrative issuances and other documents.
 Documents are available in the official languages of the UN; some documents are also available in German.